Remembering The Contract with America - May 9th, Hour 2

 And these are people who don't understand that.

-I mean the stuff they're doing is a disaster.
+I mean, the stuff they're doing is a disaster.

-What you can't do is have the Republicans win this fall, not understand the potential American majority, try to govern from a narrow base and try to do it in a hostile negative way, turn off the country and throw everything back up in the air.
+What you can't do is have the Republicans win this fall, not understand the potential American majority, try to govern from a narrow base and try to do it in a hostile, negative way, turn off the country and throw everything back up in the air.

-And you see this by the way with many of the governors who are doing a great job.
+And you see this, by the way, with many of the governors who are doing a great job.

-And the fact is Stephen Moore keeps pointing out in in his daily paper on on prosperity um Republican governors are creating jobs, Republican governors are expanding freedom, Republican governors are lowering taxes.
+And the fact is, as Stephen Moore keeps pointing out in his daily paper on prosperity, Republican governors are creating jobs.

-Boeing said one of the reasons they're coming to Virginia is that the new Republican governor Yuncan understood business, understood uh lowering taxes, understood uh spighting crime, and they're so sick of Chicago both the violence in the city and the t the high taxes and the bureaucracy that you know this is a huge blow to Chicago to lose a company the size of Boeing.
+And they're so sick of Chicago, both the violence in the city and the high taxes and the bureaucracy, that this is a huge blow to Chicago to lose a company the size of Boeing.

-And they just said the the quality of life for their people in Chicago is no longer sustainable.
+And they just said the quality of life for their people in Chicago is no longer sustainable.

 59%.